AMARILLO and LUBBOCK, Texas (PRESS RELEASE) — The following is a press release from Texas Tech University:

 About the School of Veterinary Medicine

 Thanks to the generosity of Amarillo and communities across Texas and the commitment of legislators from around the state, the Texas Tech University School of Veterinary Medicine in Amarillo was established in 2018.
-In March 2021, the school was granted the all-important status of Provisional Accreditation, from the American Veterinary Medical Association (AVMA) Council on Education (COE).
-The inaugural class started in August 2021.
+In March 2021, the school was granted the all-important status of Provisional Accreditation from the American Veterinary Medical Association (AVMA) Council on Education (COE) and welcomed its first cohort of students in August.

-The School of Veterinary Medicine recruits and selects students with deep life experiences in rural and regional communities.
-Its curriculum is focused on the competencies and skills necessary for success in practice types that support these communities.
+The School of Veterinary Medicine recruits and selects students with a passion to serve rural and regional communities.
+Its curriculum focuses on the competencies and skills necessary for success in practices that support these communities.
 Texas Tech’s innovative and cost-efficient model partners with the wider community of veterinary practices across the state to provide clinical, real-world experiential learning.